 3 States with state-specific goals and targets include Arizona, California, Colorado, Connecticut, Oregon, Florida, New Mexico, Illinois, Minnesota, Utah, and Washington.
 At this time, California is the only state with a mandatory economy-wide emissions cap that includes enforceable penalties.
-The Pew Center Web site contains detailed information on emission targets and other activities at the state level at: www.pewclimate.org/what s being done/ in the states/state action maps.cfm.
+The Pew Center Web site contains detailed information on emission targets and other activities at the state level at: www.pewclimate.org/what_s_being_done/in_the_states/state_action_maps.cfm.